 The heat is 4,500 MWth thermal to produce 1,600 MWe electricity.
-The residual 7% decay heat is initially 315 MWth.
+The residual 7% residual heat is initially 315 MWth before decaying.

 The critical part is the reactor vessel, designed to contain the core and its control rods.
 The control rods containing boron for neutron absorbance are moved up and down between the fuel cans to regulate the amount of fission and the resulting heat.
 In the EPR they drop down to shut down the reactor.

 The EPR reactor core has 241 fuel assemblies, each assembly has 265 fuel rods, the total number of which is 63,865.
 The active length of a fuel rod is 4.2 m.

 There are 89 CRDMs raising and dropping 89 control rod assemblies, each with 24 rods, i.e., 2,136 rods.

 The internal diameter of the RV is 4.885 m, but with a core of 62,865 fuel rods in cans and 2136 control rods, the cooling water passages through narrow interstices.

 When operating, the EPR reactor vessel contains water at a high pressure of 15.5 Mpa, a leaving "hot leg" temperature of 328°C and a returning "cold leg" temperature of 296°C. With lowering pressures the high pressure hot water flashes to a water/steam mix and to steam.